 Hillel Fuks Damron

-After a stint as an Air Marshal on El Al Israeli Airlines in the heydays of airplanes hijacking, he studied the “Art and Technique” of film making at the “London International Film School.”
+After a stint as an Air Marshal on El Al Israeli Airlines in the heydays of airplanes hijacking, he studied the “Art and Technique” of filmmaking at the “London International Film School.”
 His final short film at the school, The Petition, represented the “British Arts Council” as an official entry to the film festival in Tours, France.

 To contact Hillel Damron click here